-Postman users with public documentation have the capability to publish documentation on their own custom domain.
+Postman users with public documentation can publish documentation on their own custom domain.

-There is a section to add custom domains.
-Add a custom domain by entering the name and hitting the “+” button.
+In the Add a Custom Domain page, enter the URL of the domain you want to add.
 Your custom domain can be a full domain or simply a subdomain.
 For example, you can use either

 api.example.com as your custom domain.

-Adding a custom domain will open a modal displaying DNS records required to verify domain ownership.
+Adding a custom domain opens a modal that displays the DNS records required to verify domain ownership.
 The most important pieces of information in the modal below are the TXT and CNAME records.
-In order to verify that you control the domain you are attempting to add, Postman requires that you add these provided tokens as DNS records to your domain.
+To verify you control the domain you’re attempting to add, you must add these provided tokens as DNS records to your domain.

-postman-echo.comwhich verifies the ownership of the domain.
+postman-echo.comverifies the ownership of the domain.
 The value should be the same as the token shown in the modal.
-The TXT record should be added to the root domain.
-So regardless of whether you’re adding
+You should add the TXT record to the root domain.
+Regardless of whether you’re adding

-phs.getpostman.comas shown in the modal.
-The CNAME record should be added to the URL which will be associated with your public documentation.
+phs.getpostman.comvalue.
+You should add the CNAME record to the URL that’s associated with your public documentation.

 After the domain is verified, you can use this domain to publicly serve your API documentation.
-If you have a demo Collection that you would like to publish, head over to the Postman web view and publish your collection.
-There is now a new option to select a custom domain.
+If you have a demo collection to publish, go to the Postman web view and publish your collection.
+You’ll see a new option to select a custom domain.

-After publishing, head over to your custom domain, and see the public documentation in all its glory!
+After publishing, go to your custom domain, and see the public documentation in all its glory!